glasswalk3r/cpan-openbsd-smoker/README.md

   * a running Mysql server, configured to run extended tests of [DBD::mysql](http://search.cpan.org/search?query=DBD%3A%3Amysql&mode=dist) automatically.
   * shared "distroprefs" files for configuring (e.g. blocking) how distributions should be tested under the smoker.
   * several tools and libraries most used for modules that uses XS.
-  * automatic updates for updating OpenBSD packages and the CPAN-Reporter-Smoker-OpenBSD distribution by running the provisioning again (idempotent controls are in place to execute only the necessary).
+  * automatic updates for OpenBSD packages and the CPAN-Reporter-Smoker-OpenBSD distribution by running the provisioning again (idempotent controls are in place to execute only the necessary).
   * the command line utilities provided by CPAN-Reporter-Smoker-OpenBSD distribution.

 Most of the process is documented at [here](http://wiki.cpantesters.org/wiki/SmokerOnOpenBSD).